What Clients Ask The Most

 How do I buy a house with bad credit?

 The thought of buying a house can be overwhelming.
-Starting the home buying process with bad credit can make it seem nearly impossible to get a loan.
+Starting the home buying process with imperfect credit can make it seem impossible to get a loan.

 When should I refinance?